Mooncake-Labs/pg_mooncake/README.md

 ```

 ## Built with ❤️ by Mooncake Labs 🥮
 **pg_mooncake** is the first project from our open-source software studio, **Mooncake Labs**.
-We are focused on creating simple interfaces for data intelligence infrastructure, making it accessible to every developer and application.

-## Disclaimer
+We are building the data intelligence stack for the next billion developers.
+We are obessed about simple and clean interfaces for this infrastructure.

+> [!CAUTION]
-**pg_mooncake** is currently in alpha and under active development.
+> **pg_mooncake** is currently in alpha and under active development.
 It is not intended for production use cases.
-Some functionality may not continue to be supported.
+> Some functionality may not continue to be supported and some key features are not yet implemented.

 ## License